MicroEJ/docs/KernelDeveloperGuide/kernelCreation.rst

 Implement a Security Policy
 ---------------------------

-A complete section about how to setup a security policy is available in the :ref:`applicationSecurityPolicy <Application security policy>` page.
+A complete section about how to setup a security policy is available in the :ref:`Application security policy <applicationSecurityPolicy>` page.

 .. _pre_installed_application_vd: